Strategic-Designs/Mech-Battle-Engine/README.md

 - Users must supply their own legally obtained copy of *Total Annihilation* to use this engine.
 - The engine functions as a compatibility layer for loading and executing original content formats.
-- Developers contributing to this project may analyze the original game’s behavior and disassembled code to understand its functionality; however, they must not copy or transcribe any code, algorithms, or logic verbatim.
-All implemented game logic must be independently re-created based on documented behavior, testing, and clean-room reconstruction methods.
+- Developers contributing to this project may analyze the original game’s behavior and disassembled code to understand its functionality; however, they must not copy or transcribe any code, internal logic, or proprietary methods verbatim.
+All game systems must be independently designed and implemented based on documented behavior, testing, and clean-room reconstruction methods.

 ---